XiaoTaoWang/HiCPeaks/README.rst

 +--------------+----------------+--------------+--------------+--------------+--------------+--------------+--------------+

 .. note:: Both *pyBHFDR* and *pyHICCUPS* support multiple processes (``--nproc``).
 If your computer has sufficient memory, the
-          calculation should end within 30 minutes.
+          calculation should end within 30 minutes even for high resolutions.

 Release Notes
 =============